Skip to content

 Initiating withdrawals

 To initiate a withdrawal from hyperbridge, a relayer needs to submit a transaction to hyperbridge with triggers the withdrawal request.
-This extrinsic is unsigned and will not require any native tokens for execution fees.Once the extrinsic is executed, hyperbridge dispatches a POST request that when executed on it's destination, will provide the relayer with the fees they've accrued.
-The relayer account must have sufficient funds to deliver this request to it's destination chain.
+This extrinsic is unsigned and will not require any native tokens for execution fees.Once the extrinsic is executed, hyperbridge dispatches a POST request that when executed on its destination, will provide the relayer with the fees they've accrued.
+The relayer account must have sufficient funds to deliver this request to its destination chain.

 To use this feature run the following command: